MarynaVoloshyna/OnlineBankingApplication/README.md

 # Online Banking Application

 Welcome to the Online Banking Application, a simple yet powerful web application that enables users to manage their bank accounts and transactions securely.
-This application is built using Java technologies and follows a role-based access control system for different types of users.
+This application is built using Java technologies and incorporates Thymeleaf as the templating engine for the user interface.
+It follows a role-based access control system for different types of users and features a responsive design to ensure a seamless experience on various screen sizes and devices.

 ## Features